werelax/Panorama.js/README.md

 ## Motivation behind Panorama.js

-The Javascript code written to manage UI behaviour gets very ugly very quickly, because the programmer usually writes it in event-per-event manner ("When I click here these thing happens.
+The Javascript code written to manage UI behaviour gets very ugly very quickly, because the programmer usually writes it in event-by-event manner ("When I click here these thing happens.
 If I click on these other thing then some other action triggers.
 And then when this value changes the label text over there blinks.
 And.."), failing to build general, solid fundations for future changes and understanding.

 ## Goals